asadse7en/PaperMod-Tweaks/README.md

 # Papermod-Tweaks
-some tweaks to the papermod theme that i made for my (portfolio website)[https://iasad.me].
+some tweaks to the papermod theme that i made for my [portfolio website](https://iasad.me).

 ## Credits
 * I am using [Papermod](https://github.com/adityatelange/hugo-PaperMod) theme with some tweaks.